AvianHan/SC6103/README.md

     if successful reservation:
         return acknowledgement to client
         update seat_availability on server
-    if incorrect user input (flight_id does not exist or insufficient available for num_seats): return an error message
+    if flight_id does not exist or insufficient available for num_seats: return an error message
 }

 4. [idempotent] select_meal (flight_id, meal_option) {
-    if flight_id does not exist:
-        return an error message
-    if meal_option is unavailable:
-        return an error message
+    if flight_id does not exist or meal_option is unavailable: return an error message
     if meal_option is already selected by this client: return acknowledgement to client